 GIRFT has published two reports on orthopaedic surgery.
 The first publication in 2015 was a landmark report for the orthopaedic specialty, highlighting areas of excellence and areas for focus and improvement.
 The initial orthopaedic surgery review established the GIRFT methodology and became the pilot for the current programme.
 Professor Tim Briggs and his team visited over 140 providers, covering more than 200 hospital sites.
 His original report coined the term ‘Getting It Right First Time’.

 In February 2020 a follow-up document was shared, reflecting on success and reinforcing improvement.
 It marked the progress made since the first report and the work that has continued in improving outcomes for patients, including reductions in complications, rates of hip revision surgery, length of stay and infection.

-- Revision rates have fallen every year since 2012, even while total activity and demand grows
+- A reduction in revision rates every year since 2012, even while total activity and demand grew.